 He is a self-made billionaire, but now, Chris Dawson is understood to be considering floating his retail chain The Range on the London stock market.

-The Range is believed to be valued at nearly £2bn, and that Mr Dawson is targeting a stock market debut for the chain during the second half of 2018, as the Plymouth Herald reports.
+Sources report that The Range could be valued at nearly £2bn, and that Mr Dawson is targeting a stock market debut for the chain during the second half of 2018, as the Plymouth Herald reports.

 Chris Dawson, The Range